Moka Pots are a simple and classic way to make coffee. However, they can be difficult to clean if not done correctly.

 Use Filter Water

-Your Moka pot should be cleaned with filtered water from time to time if the water in your region is extremely rough.
+Your Moka pot should be cleaned with filtered water and dish soap from time to time if the water in your region is extremely rough.
 It’s always a good idea to do it now and again to save the Moka’s Pot filter, from being clogged.

 As a result, there’s yet another purpose to sanitize.
 The steam would not be able to escape if you fill the valve with regular water.

-Using vinegar and baking soda to clean the moka pot.
+Use vinegar and baking soda to clean the Moka pot.

-Using a combination of water and vinegar to disinfect the inner of the Moka pot.
+Use a combination of water, vinegar, and lemon juice to disinfect the inner of the Moka pot.
 Load the above mixture into the container, then fit all of the sections as if you were making coffee, but without the coffee grounds.

-Enable all of the vinegar solution to boil and transfer into the filter chamber by placing it on the stove over low heat.
-Turn off the heat and let it cool until the vinegar has gathered.
+Enable all of the solutions to boil and transfer into the coffee filter basket by placing them on the stove over low heat.
+Turn off the heat and let it cool until the solution has gathered.
 Repeat the procedure with only water once more.

 Stainless Steel Moka Pots